Skip to content

 git push origin main v0.2.0

-The git push origin main v0.2.0 command triggers three CI publish jobs:
+The git push origin main v0.2.0 command triggers the CI publish stage:

-• helm:publish — packages and pushes the Helm chart to oci://ghcr.io/trueppm/charts
+• helm:publish — packages and pushes the Helm chart to oci://ghcr.io/<user>/charts (skipped without GHCR credentials)

 Terminal window